 High School Graduates

-Students whose parents attended PIQE: 96%
+Students whose parents attended PIQE: 91%

-California Department of Education: 80%
+California Department of Education: 86%

-Students whose parents attended PIQE: 70%
+English Learner students whose parents attended PIQE: 92%